-A formal Performance Assessment Report will be issued within 21 days after the completion of the assessment.
+A Follow-Up letter and completed Performance Assessment Report will be issued within 21 days after the completion of the assessment.
 The Performance Assessment Report will identify all areas of non-compliance as findings.

-The Performance Assessment Report will include the length of time for corrective actions to be implemented for each finding.
-Any extensions of time to implement corrective action must be approved by Cal OES prior to the date the action is due to be implemented.
+The Follow-Up Letter will indicate the required corrective actions to be implemented for each finding and due dates.
+Any extensions of time to implement corrective action(s) must be approved by Cal OES prior to the date the action is due to be implemented.